miccai2022-isgie/miccai2022-isgie.github.io/info-for-speakers.md

 submitted (or uploaded to conference computer systems) in advance to minimize transition time between presenters.
 Timing will be strictly enforced to ensure a smooth handover between speakers.
 Please ensure that you have rehearsed the timing of your talk beforehand.
 As a rule of thumb, you should have one slide per minute of talk time.
 The session chair will introduce each speaker and the title of the talk.
-Each oral presentation will also have an associated poster presentation.
 Upload details and access to Pathable will be communicated to you at a later date.

 **Slides Format and upload**